wp-plugins/multi-column-taxonomy-list/readme.txt

 == Screenshots ==

 1. List of categories and tags added to a Page via shortcode
+1. List of category RSS feeds

 == Changelog ==

+**Version 1.1**

+* Add new shortcode attributes: parent, rss, and rss_image

 **Version 1.0**

 * Plugin launch!

+== Upgrade Notice ==

+= 1.1 =
+Added ability to show only items from a particular parent.
+Also, turn the list into links to the RSS feeds.